- - - - - - - - - - - - - - -

 During a Senior Action Team meeting which occured on January 4th, it was discussed, they are waiting for feedback from Wabasha Ambulance and they will plan to evaluate the project soon.
 SHIP looks forward to hearing how the process is going and how they may adapt to keep the project sustainable.

-Mini grant applications are due February 23, 2018.
-If you would like information on what it means to partner with SHIP on healthy eating, physical activity, and/or tobacco-free environment projects, please contact Tina Moen, SHIP Coordinator, at 651-565-5200.
+Mini grant applications were due February 23, 2018.
+A second round will take place with a deadline to be announced.
+If you would like information on what it means to partner with Wabasha County SHIP on healthy eating, physical activity, and/or tobacco-free environment projects, please email Tina Moen or call her at 651-565-5200.

 - - - - - - - - - - - - - - -